 Security breaches can jeopardize your business by leaking important information, draining your funds, and causing a breakdown of trust between your brand and your customers.
 Here’s what you need to know to avoid cybersecurity threats for small businesses.

 Cybersecurity Risks for Small Businesses

-While the scope of cybersecurity is vast and complex, there are a few repeated trends regarding the types of risks that affect small businesses.
+While the scope of cybersecurity is vast and complex, there are a few repeated trends regarding the risks affecting small businesses.
 Here are some of the most common cybersecurity threats for small businesses: